morispi/LRez/README.md

       --userx, -u:                  Consider barcodes that only appear in the RX tag (optional, default: false)

-Documentation
+Using the API
 --------------

-Complete documentation of the different functions is provided in the `.h` files of the `include/` and `include/subcommands/` folders.
-Proper documentation will be provided on this page later.
+Complete documentation of the different API functions is provided at https://morispi.github.io/LRez/files.html.
+Additionnal information and usage examples are provided on the Wiki page https://github.com/morispi/LRez/wiki.

 Notes
 --------------